farshidb2011/react-modal-hook-manager/README.md

 }
 ```

-Other component for show modal.
+Another example component to show in a modal:

 ```js
 Helloworld2.jsx;